ashutoshmjain/gita/src/prologue.md

 > Let Ganesa be thought of, O Muni, for the purpose of writing the poem.'

-Having approached and advised by his father, `Ganesa` — the embodiment of ‘intelligence’, told `Krishna`, he was willing to help, but he would stop writing if `Krishna` paused even for a moment.
+Having approached by `Krishna` and advised by his father `Siva`, `Ganesa` — the embodiment of ‘intelligence’, told `Krishna`, he was willing to help, but he would stop writing if `Krishna` paused even for a moment.
 He probably deemed there was no time to waste, given the immensity of the work to be scribed.  `Krishna` agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after fully understanding the intent, because text was meant for a human mind![^humanMind]

 >"Ganesa, upon hearing this address, thus answered,
 >